panovvv/airflow-livy-operators/README.md

 from airflow_livy.session import LivySessionOperator from airflow_livy.batch import LivyBatchOperator
 ```
+See sample DAGs under `airflow_home/dags` to learn how to use the operators.

 ### ... set up the development environment?
 Alright, you want to contribute and need to be able to run the stuff on your machine,